mtkyu/mtkyu.github.io/CropYieldPredictionMLonly.md

 # Conclusion
 This workflow helped us in preprocessing data, training multiple regression models, and selecting the best model for predicting crop yields.
 Further refinement and validation are recommended for real-world applications.

+## Special Remarks
+This markdown page is a clean version of my original project.
+Here's my 'messier' version that led me create this clean version.
+()
 ```python

 ```